📒

 Only the relevant info should be returned.
 Take care not to return any delicate information, such as API keys or passwords.

-headers from your HTTP response.
+Remove the x-powered-by and server headers from your HTTP response.
 Potential hackers may receive information from them.

-Photo credit: Arthur Mazi on Unsplash
+Photo credit: on